-As a boater who is based in Ontario, it's in your best interest to search for a good boat insurance broker Ontario.
+As a boater who is based in Ontario, it’s in your best interest to have a insurance protection.
 Insurance covers you against all mishaps that may involve you and your boat.
 It is the same thing as auto insurance, although there is no road involved here.
-It's just you, your boat and the water you're sailing on.
+It’s just you, your boat and the water you’re sailing on.

 On the other hand, third party boat insurance in Ontario is involved with covering damage that your boat may inflict on others.
 You see, the wind shifts much the same way your engine does.
 Your boat may slam into a marine restaurant or another boat for that matter.
 When this happens, the owner of the damaged property will demand compensation from you.

 Take note that damages of this nature can be costly, running in the tune of thousands of dollars.
 What do you think will happen to your bank account if you have to foot repair bills every time your boat causes damage?
 And this is not enough.
 When your boat is involved in a marine accident, then costs may come in form of medical bills, rescue operation, oil spills and towing expenses if necessary.
 These items are very pricey by the way.
 And it takes one mistake to land yourself in this kind of trouble, So you really want to be sufficiently covered.
 But on top of that, you need to be very much aware of the specifics of the policy.

 If you own a kayak or a canoe for that matter, these can be covered under your homeowners insurance if you talk to your insurance broker in Ontario.
 However, if you have a big boat, then you may be forced to purchase a separate policy that covers known troubles at sea.
 It always helps to be prepared.